google/VoltAir/doc/src/main/Main.md

   * **Single Player Campaign**:

-    In the single player campaign, players navigate a "robot" through multiple levels using rolling on a surface  and "magnetizing" towards "meteors", collect energy balls in their path.
+    In the single player campaign, players navigate a "robot" through multiple levels using rolling on a surface  and "magnetizing" towards "meteors" to collect energy balls in their path.
 There are liquids flowing throughout the levels that create obstacles and puzzles.

-    For a gamepad, rolling is controlled via a left / right action on the joystick, dpad, or back L2/R2 triggers.
-Magnetism is controlled via the "A" button or L1/R1 triggers.
-On other devices, such as keyboards or touch screens, these map to other logical inputs.
+    For a gamepad, rolling is controlled via a left or right action on the joystick, dpad, or `L2/R2` triggers.
+Magnetism is controlled via the `A` button or `L1/R1` triggers.
+On other devices, such as keyboards or touch screens, these actions map to other logical inputs.

     Once a player has collected enough energy, a portal at the end of the level will open allowing them to advance to the next level.
 Google Play Games Services achievements are awarded during